-Conspiracy theories of Adolf Hitler surviving the war to die an old man in Spain or South America have been around since he was supposed to have committed suicide in a bunker deep below Berlin in April 1945.
+Stories of Adolf Hitler surviving the war to die an old man in Spain or South America have been around since he committed suicide in his bunker deep below Berlin in April 1945.

 Historians have largely dismissed these claims.
-Recent forensic research of Hitler’s remains, long held in Russian archives, proved that the German dictator did perish with his dream of a Thousand Year Reich, but an archeologist and bone specialist who examined them in 2009 concluded that they most likely belonged to a woman.
+Skull fragments, long held in Russian archives, were believed to prove that the German dictator perished together with his dream of a Thousand Year Reich, but an archeologist and bone specialist who examined them in 2009 concluded that they most likely belonged to a woman.

-Grey Wolf: The Escape of Adolf Hitler alleges that American intelligence was involved in the coverup of Hitler’s survival.
-The skull fragments held by the Soviets actually belonged to a young woman, the authors claim.
+Grey Wolf: The Escape of Adolf Hitler alleges that American spies were involved in the cover-up of Hitler’s survival.

 “There is no forensic evidence” for Braun’s and Hitler’s deaths, Williams told Sky News, “and the stories from the eyewitnesses to their continued survival in Argentina are compelling.”

-The Latin American country was under military dictatorship after the Second World War II and harbored many Nazi henchmen, including Adolf Eichmann, a key organizer of the Holocaust who was captured by Israeli secret agents in 1960 and hanged two years later.
+The Latin American country was under military dictatorship after the Second World War and harbored many Nazi henchmen, including Adolf Eichmann, an architect of the Holocaust, who was captured by Israeli secret agents in 1960 and hanged two years later.